At a glance

 - Purchase and price protection on select purchases charged to the card

 - Very Good Airport and In-Flight Benefits.
 For a business travel card with an annual fee of less than $100, this card has a robust lineup of perks and benefits for frequent travelers.
-The most valuable is likely the free checked bag allowance, which is worth up to $50 on every one-way flight.
+The most valuable is likely the free checked bag allowance, which is worth up to $60 on every one-way flight.
 The two complimentary United Club lounge passes benefit is also a welcome addition to any hectic travel schedule.
-If you can take full advantage of these airport and in-flight benefits, you’ll be well on your way to getting your money’s worth out of your Explorer Business Card.
+If you can take full advantage of these airport and in-flight benefits, you’ll be well on your way to getting your money’s worth out of your United Business Card.

 - 2x Miles on a Wide Range of Spending.
-Unlike the consumer MileagePlus Explorer credit card, Explorer Business earns 2 MileagePlus miles per $1 spent on a lot more than just United airfare.
-Restaurant, office supply store, and gas station purchases are all covered as well.
+Unlike the consumer MileagePlus Explorer credit card, United Business earns 2 MileagePlus miles per $1 spent on a lot more than just United airfare.
+Restaurant, office supply store, local transportation, and gas station purchases are all covered as well.
 If you spend heavily on these everyday business expenses, you’ll have no trouble racking up the miles with this card.

 - Tangible Benefits at Partner Hotels.
 When you stay at any of more than 900 hotels and resorts in the Luxury Hotels & Resorts collection, you enjoy a smorgasbord of convenient, potentially luxurious benefits: extended-hours check-in and check-out, free breakfast, discounted spa services, welcome gifts, and complimentary room upgrades where available.